CERN70: Superconductors accelerate progress

 When the LHC restarted, in November 2009, it was really a triumphal march.
 I was very moved to see the LHC restarting, to see the machine working well.
 We had done a good job.
 That was a glorious day.

-In 2010, we then started to think about the future of CERN, and I proposed the High-Luminosity LHC project.
-This was an important project for me, as the HL-LHC sort of closed the loop for me personally, so I took on the role of HL-LHC Project Coordinator in 2010.
+During the LHC construction, my group was progressively also responsible for cryostats, interconnections and, eventually, all LHC magnets.
+Once repairs had been made, following the LHC incident in 2008, we started to think about the future of CERN.
+I proposed to replace the ongoing low-beta insertion upgrade project, based on the use of improved larger aperture quadrupoles using the established niobium-titanium superconducting technology, with a more ambitious project using niobium-tin superconducting technology.
+This was approved and became the High-Luminosity LHC project.
+It was an important project for me, as the HL-LHC sort of closed the loop for me personally, so I took on the role of HL-LHC Project Coordinator in 2010.
 From then on, we flew... but not without some difficulties, as one can expect in such a project, the biggest one probably being COVID-19.
-We also had some difficulties with the magnets: for the HL-LHC, we decided to build new types of magnets, based on the new niobium-tin superconducting technology, while the LHC’s magnets are based on the niobium-titanium technology.
+We also had some difficulties with the magnets: for the HL-LHC, we had decided to build new types of magnets, based on the new niobium-tin superconducting technology, while the LHC’s magnets are based on the niobium-titanium technology.

 We thought that we would set up the technology on a short magnet, a 1.5-metre-long magnet, and then just extend it to a 7-metre-long magnet.
-It was like that for the LHC.
-But we learnt the hard way that it was not so easy with the niobium-tin technology, as the coils are much more fragile; that’s why we faced these challenges, in particular with the HL-LHC 11 T magnets.
+We imagined it had been like that for the LHC.
+But we learnt the hard way that it was not so easy - especially with the niobium-tin technology, as the coils are much more fragile; that’s why we faced these challenges, in particular with the HL-LHC 11 T magnets.
 We also learnt from failures, and we now have successful long magnets for the inner triplet quadrupoles, a key element of the HL-LHC, but it took a lot of time.
 That was a bumpy ride but it was necessary.
 The HL-LHC will be a real test of the niobium-tin technology, to help make the jump to future colliders.

 CERN is here to make things that are truly difficult, to dream what is not yet possible.
 I'm convinced of this, otherwise it wouldn’t be CERN.”